 And as she looked to the sky with rain bucketing down on her head, Beth realised the truth.

 She had a dream, of course — everybody did, in their own unique way — but every day it became something whimsical, overly ambitious and unattainable, like a child’s dream to travel to Mars or become a celebrity, oblivious the full breadth of reality.
 And the walls of her pathway were sinking inwards, the pressure creeping in on all sides, and she knew that one day, it would squeeze the life out of her until there was nothing left.

 And Beth didn’t know what to do.

 She wandered aimlessly, traipsing around the trees with the mud increasing exponentially at their stumps.
 And Beth knew that was her life — to understand the noose could snap at any moment, and yet to have the burning desire to keep on ploughing through — as if the DVD pause button had got stuck, and she needed to stop before she crashed and burned at the impending dead end — but there was nothing that could be done.
 Her life was destined for more pain.
 It was as if she understood time, but needed to hang on to today before it faded away for good, the memories turning to cinders and ash, destined never to be as full and real as they were at that moment.

-Her trainers were dirtied in the squalor, and as she walked back to the main pathway, a puddle seeped through their soles, making her socks drenched and her feet damp — and as it happened, Beth protested.
-She just wanted the stupid water to go away — and yet it was there, its effects there to stay, haunting her as she meandered pointlessly around that park she’d grown up in.
+Her trainers were dirtied in the squalor, and as she walked back to the main pathway, a puddle seeped through their soles, drenching her socks and making her feet damp.
+As it happened, Beth protested, she just wanted the stupid water to go away — and yet it was there, its effects there to stay, haunting her as she meandered pointlessly around that park she’d grown up in.